Speech-Hands: A Self-Reflection Voice Agentic Approach to Speech Recognition and Audio Reasoning with Omni Perception: Introduction

 Figure~\ref{fig:2:wer} results, however, are surprisingly negative.
 As shown in our preliminary study (Table~\ref{tab:wer_results}), this naive SFT approach consistently degrades performance across seven ASR benchmarks, yielding a higher Word Error Rate (WER) than either of the baseline models alone. }

 To verify that this degradation was not due to suboptimal prompting, we extensively tested varying instructions during SFT, which aims to emphasize internal audio perception, external transcripts, or a balanced fusion.
-However, as detailed in Appendix~\ref{app:prompt_ablation}, all prompting setups failed to recover performance (e.g., WER increased to 8.52\%--9.05\% compared to baselines).
-Furthermore, our zero-shot analysis reveals that the base model lacks intrinsic arbitration capabilities: its decisions are highly sensitive to prompt wording rather than ground truth, often collapsing into trivial heuristics (see Appendix~\ref{app:zeroshot_analysis}).
+However, as shown in Table~\ref{result:prompt_ablation}, all prompting setups failed to recover performance (e.g., WER increased to 8.52\%--9.05\% compared to baselines).

+Furthermore, our zero-shot analysis reveals that the base model lacks intrinsic arbitration capabilities: its decisions are highly sensitive to prompt wording rather than ground truth, often collapsing into trivial heuristics (as shown in Table \ref{tab:zeroshot_matrix} and details in Appendix~\ref{app:zeroshot_analysis}).

 These findings demonstrate a fundamental flaw in the naive omni-LM fusion approach: without a mechanism to adjudicate between its own perception and potentially flawed external advice, the omni-model is easily confused, often amplifying hallucinations or overcorrections as shown in the ASR failure case (Appendix~\ref{case_ger_fail} and Section~\ref{cases}).
 This provides strong motivation for a more principled mechanism that allows the model to learn when and how to incorporate external information.